robinoldman/bike-site/README.md

 During testing I realised that my buttons were too close together for a mobile.
 I changed the size of the gap between them to make them more accessible.

 During testing I realised that, although there were no commas between the dashes for the initial word, when a letter was guessed commas appeared.
 I changed the position of my.join to solve this.

+During testing my tnt images would change after 1 wrong guess.
+After this the images would stay the same.
+I realised the index++ variable was set as a local variable.
+I vhanged to global, which corrected the mistake.